The Spectator: Fraser Nelson

-The Spectators current editor is Fraser Nelson, who replaced d'Ancona in August 2009.
-In 2010 he unveiled a slight redesign of the paper, shrinking the cover illustration slightly, shifting the cover lines, in general, to the bottom, and spreading the contents section over a double-page.
+In August 2009, Fraser Nelson replaced d'Ancona as editor of The Spectator.
+In 2010, he unveiled a slight redesign of the paper, shrinking the cover illustration slightly, shifting the cover lines, in general, to the bottom, and spreading the contents section over a double-page.
 Playing down the changes, Nelson described the new look as "a tidy-up ... rather like restoring an old painting."

 An article in November 2011 by Rod Liddle on the trial of two men eventually convicted for the murder of Stephen Lawrence led to the Crown Prosecution Service (CPS) deciding to prosecute the magazine for breaching reporting restrictions.
 The magazine chose not to contest the case, and the publisher Spectator 1828 Ltd pleaded guilty at the court hearing at Westminster Magistrates Court on 7 June 2012.
 The magazine was fined £3,000, with £2,000 compensation awarded to Stephen Lawrence's parents and £625 costs.
 According to Nelson, readers' most common reaction to the columnist was "don't tone down Rod", but "our non-readers don't like" him.
 In June 2013, The Spectator Archive was launched, containing 1.5 million pages from 180 years of published articles.
 In July 2013, the magazine ran a column by Taki Theodoracopulos defending the far-right Greek political party Golden Dawn, which drew criticism.
 In May 2018, Theodoracopulos published a column defending the Wehrmacht.

 In August 2015, The Spectator received media attention and criticism after publishing an article by Charles Moore regarding the 2015 Labour Party leadership election titled "Have Yvette Cooper and Liz Kendall got the looks for a leadership contest?", in which he wrote "there is an understanding that no leader – especially, despite the age of equality, a woman – can look grotesque on television and win a general election" and discussed the looks of the two female candidates in detail.
-The article was condemned by Liz Kendall; First Minister of Scotland, Nicola Sturgeon; Candidate for Labour nomination for Mayor of London and former Minister and MP Tessa Jowell; along with several journalists and MPs from various parties.
+The article was condemned by Liz Kendall; the First Minister of Scotland, Nicola Sturgeon; and the candidate for Labour nomination for Mayor of London and former Minister and MP Tessa Jowell along with several journalists and MPs from various parties.

 In 2018, Nelson and deputy editor Freddy Gray launched a digital-only version of The Spectator USA.
-The monthly print magazine The Spectator US Edition and website spectator.us was launched with the Inaugural Edition in October 2019 and the publication surpassed 10,000 subscribers in 2020.

-For the October 2020 issue, the title was changed to The Spectator Est. 1828 with the website remaining the same.
-For the June 2021 issue, the name changed again to The Spectator World, and the website also changed to spectatorworld.com.
+The monthly print magazine The Spectator US Edition, alongside the website spectator.us, was launched with the Inaugural Edition in October 2019 and the publication surpassed 10,000 subscribers in 2020.
+For the October 2020 issue, the title was changed to The Spectator Est. 1828, with the website remaining the same.
+For the June 2021 issue, the website changed to spectatorworld.com as the name changed again to The Spectator World.